mridul037/mridul037/README.md

 **Quote of the hour:**

-Object-oriented design is the roman numerals of computing.
+That hardly ever happens is another way of saying 'it happens'.

-~ Rob Pike
+~ Douglas Crockford
 <pre>

 </pre>